PrefectHQ/prefect/docs/cloud/faq.md

 ### Do you have an integration for service X?

+Yes!
+Prefect can integrate with any service and we have a growing Task Library of pre-built tasks for working with internal and external services.

-Yes.
-People commonly mistake our Task library for an inclusive list of possible "integrations".
-While our Task Library will help you save time writing your own custom code for connecting to a particular service, remember that Prefect is completely agnostic as to the logic you call inside of your Tasks.
-If the Task Library doesn't have a service that you use, this doesn't prevent you from implementing and running it yourself.
+People sometimes mistake the library for an inclusive list of possible "integrations".
+While our Task Library will help you save time writing custom code for a particular service, remember that Prefect is completely agnostic what your tasks do.
+If the Task Library doesn't have a service that you use, you can write it yourself.
+You could even contribute your code back to the library to help others!

 The same holds true for alerting and metrics collection services - a common way of hooking into these is through the use of Prefect state handlers or logging handlers, which can be completely customized with your own logic and code.